tkn-tub/ns3-gym/src/buildings/doc/source/buildings-user.rst

 in special positions with respect to buildings:

- - ``RandomBuildingPositionAllocator``: Allocate each position by randomly chosing a building from the list of all buildings, and then randomly chosing a position inside the building.
+ - ``RandomBuildingPositionAllocator``: Allocate each position by randomly choosing a building from the list of all buildings, and then randomly choosing a position inside the building.

- - ``RandomRoomPositionAllocator``: Allocate each position by randomly chosing a room from the list of rooms in all buildings, and then randomly chosing a position inside the room.
+ - ``RandomRoomPositionAllocator``: Allocate each position by randomly choosing a room from the list of rooms in all buildings, and then randomly choosing a position inside the room.

  - ``SameRoomPositionAllocator``: Walks a given NodeContainer sequentially, and for each node allocate a new position randomly in